Child Development Specialist

 Children

-• Schedule and perform observations and developmental assessments of children (include parent and provider input); responsible for completion of Desired Results Developmental Profile assessments for children in the FCCHEN and EHS-CCP Program.
+• Schedule and perform observations and developmental assessments of children (include parent and provider input); responsible for completion of Desired Results Developmental Profile assessments for children in the FCCHEN and EHS Program.

-• Complete semi-annual developmental screenings (Ages and Stages Questionnaires- 3 and Social Emotional) with parents during home visits; assist in referring children to disabilities team and/or local agency, if needed; partner with parents and families through the formal evaluation process
+• Complete semi-annual developmental screenings (Ages and Stages Questionnaires- 3 and Social-Emotional) with parents during home visits; assist in referring children to inclusion team and or local agency, if needed; partner with parents and families through the formal evaluation process

 Families